Forty Thousand Kilometers Under Quantum Protection: NOTE 4. Photon number encoding

 \\

-\subsection{4.3\quad Eve's information}
+\subsection{4.3 $\quad$ Eve's information}

-~~\\ To estimate Eve's information ($I(\text{A:E})$ in the Eq.\,(\ref{speed}) of the main text), we find the explicit form of the quantum state owned by Eve after the users perform post-selection.
+To estimate Eve's information ($I(\text{A:E})$ in the Eq.\,(6) of the main text), we find the explicit form of the quantum state owned by Eve after the users perform post-selection.
 The density matrix of the joint ABE system is

-For the further calculations it is useful to introduce ``conditional'' Eve's density matrix, i.e., Eve's density matrix in the case that Alice sent bit $a$ and Bob got a conclusive measurement outcome:
+For the further calculations it is useful to introduce ``conditional'' Eve's density matrix, i.e., Eve's density matrix in the case that Alice sent bit $a$ and Bob got a successful measurement outcome:

 The explicit form of this matrix is

 where $\hat{E}_{\checkmark}\equiv\hat{E}_0+\hat{E}_1$.
 To simplify the expression, one can convert integration into Polar coordinates ($\alpha=|\alpha|e^{i\varphi_{\alpha}}$, $d^2\alpha=|\alpha|\,d|\alpha|\,d\varphi_{\alpha}$), apply Fubini's theorem, and carry out integration over $\varphi_{\alpha}$ analytically